Oyshee: Career

 Oyshee learned music from 'Rangpur Shishu Academy'.
 In 2002, she participated in NTV show 'Shapla Kuri'.
 She became 2nd Runner-up.
 Later, she published her first album 'Oyshee Express', composed by Imran Mahmudul, which became a breakthrough hit.
 In 2017, she sang the song "Neelima", composed by Imran Mahmudul and written by Robiul Islam Jibon.
 In 2016, her second album “Maya” released on the Noboborsho (14 April).
 The music director was Belal Khan and the songs are “Maya”, “Ochin Taan”, “Naalish”, “Din-e Din-e” and “Ari”.
 They were written by Anurup Aich, Shomeshwar Oli and Robiul Islam Jibon. she recorded a folk song "Kajol Bhromora" as a featured artist alongside Adit Ozbert, it became popular.
 "Dil Ki Doya Hoyna" and "Tumi Chokh Mele Takale" are other successful songs by her in that period.
 In February 2018, she signed a contract with Indian record label Shree Venkatesh Films, becoming the youngest Bangladeshi singer to do so.
-Besides, she is a doctor.
-She started her profession as a Medical Officer of CCU at the department of Cardiology at MH Samorita Hospital and Medical College in Dhaka.
+Besides, she is a physician.
+She started her profession as a medical officer of CCU at the department of cardiology at MH Samorita Hospital and Medical College in Dhaka.

+Personal life

+Oyshee married Arefin Jilani Sakib on 2 June 2023 after two and a half years of relationship.